circinusX1/rssh_client/README.md

 ---

   * Multi step authentication
-     * https: mylinuz.com credentials + username/password/unique device id.
+     * https: mylinux.mine.nu credentials + username/password/unique device id.
      * Then session-id (generated at runtime before opennning the ssh -R) in the access web page
      * Then your Linux machine username and password.